aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Clean Up

+First, remove the Sagemaker Notebook.
+Once that completes you can go to the next step.

 Open the Cloudformation Console and delete the workshop stack.
 If you leave the workshop running it will continue to generate data and incur charges.